In this article, you'll learn the following:

 St Patrick’s Day Festival

 If you’re looking for a day of entertainment, London’s St Patrick’s Day Festival won’t disappoint.
-Featuring the best of Irish arts and culture, plus delicious food and drink, it’ll be a day to remember.
+It’s a day to remember, showcasing the best of Irish arts, culture, food and drink.

-The parade is not to be missed, with over 50,000 talented performers, including marching bands, pageantry and dance troupes.
-Once the parade is over, head to one of the stages at Trafalgar Square to enjoy music from talented live acts.
+This unmissable parade has over 50,000 talented performers, including marching bands, pageantry and dance troupes.
+When the parade is over, head to one of the stages at Trafalgar Square to enjoy music from talented live acts.

 Cost: Free

-How to get there: It’s an 18-minute walk from London Waterloo to Trafalgar Square, or you can hop on the northbound Northern tube to Charing Cross.
+How to get there: It’s an 18-minute walk from London Waterloo to Trafalgar Square.
+Or, hop on the Northern line northbound to Charing Cross, walking 3 minutes from there.

 St Patrick’s Day 5k Run

-Challenge yourself this St Patrick’s Day with a 5k run around Hyde Park.
-Gather your friends, dress up in your best St Paddy’s Day costume, and see how quickly you can finish.
-Runners are rewarded with a social at a local Irish bar, the ideal place to refuel.
+Challenge yourself with a 5k around Hyde Park this St Patrick’s Day.
+Gather your friends, dress up in your best Paddy’s Day costume, see how quickly you can finish and reward yourself afterwards at a local Irish bar while watching the rugby (Ireland v.
+Scotland).

 How to get there: The run begins at Hyde Park Corner, just a 9-minute tube journey from Vauxhall station.
-Catch the northbound Victoria line to Green Park, then switch to the eastbound Piccadilly line to Hyde Park Corner.
+Catch the northbound Victoria line to Green Park, then the Piccadilly line eastbound to Hyde Park Corner.

 St Patrick’s Church